Toy Story That Time Forgot: Plot

 Trixie, a toy triceratops, is frustrated that Bonnie never depicts her as a dinosaur during playtime.
-On December 27th (two days after Christmas), Bonnie takes Trixie, Woody, Buzz Lightyear, Rex, and aphorism-spouting Christmas ornament Angel Kitty to her best friend Mason's house for a play date.
-However, Bonnie ends up tossing the toys into Mason's playroom and joining Mason in playing with his new videogame console.
+On December 27, Bonnie takes Trixie, Woody, Buzz Lightyear, Rex, and aphorism-spouting Christmas ornament Angel Kitty to her best friend Mason's house for a play date.
+However, Bonnie ends up tossing the toys into Mason's playroom and joining Mason in playing with his new video game console.

 Bonnie's toys discover the playroom is dominated by a huge "Battlesaurs" playset that Mason received for Christmas, complete with several humanoid-dinosaur-hybrid action figures led by the gallant warrior Reptillus Maximus and the pteranodon-like shaman The Cleric.
 Trixie is delighted to interact with them as a dinosaur; she and Rex are armed as warriors, unaware that Woody and Buzz have been taken prisoners.
 Reptillus and Trixie quickly grow close, but it is soon revealed that the Battlesaurs have not yet been played with, and therefore do not know that they are toys.
 To Trixie's horror, Mason's other toys are violently attacked in a combat arena.
 Woody and Buzz are then brought in to fight, but Trixie defends them.
 The Cleric denounces Trixie as a heretic for bearing Bonnie's name on her foot; she flees to get Bonnie's help, and Reptillus is sent after her.
 She shows him his own toy package, which enrages him.

 In the arena, the Cleric takes control of Rex's robotic armaments and forces him to seize Woody and Buzz.
 They realize the Cleric is aware of Mason and their status as toys; with Mason preoccupied by the video game, the Cleric maintains authoritarian control over the Battlesaurs, and apparently, the playroom.
 The Cleric intends to destroy Woody, Buzz, and Angel Kitty by tossing them in the air vent.
 In Mason's bedroom, Reptillus confronts Trixie as she is about to deactivate the video game.
 She tells him about the meaning of playtime, and he reluctantly turns the game off.
 Mason finds Reptillus, and he and Bonnie begin playing with him.
 The children return to the playroom just in time to save Woody and Buzz, and they play with the Battlesaurs and other toys in a variety of non-combat settings.

 Back at Bonnie's house, Trixie tells the other toys that she is "Bonnie's dinosaur", and is happy in every role Bonnie has for her.
 Angel Kitty gives one last moral and vanishes, leaving the toys silent with bewilderment.